AI @ Procter & Gamble

 2024 Q1

-P&G focuses on scaling AI initiatives emphasizing business purpose articulation, organizational AI skill-building, and AI governance for sustainable growth.
+P&G focuses on scaling AI with clear business purpose articulation, AI fluency development, and standardized processes.

 2023 Q4